isomerpages/psd-goc/_why-plan/It's a Gift of Love.md

 </p>
 <h4><strong>Advance Care Planning (ACP)</strong></h4>
 <p><strong>Purpose:</strong> Communicate your healthcare and personal care
-preferences in the event that you lose mental capacity and cannot speak for yourself.</p>
+preferences in the event that you lose mental capacity or cannot speak for yourself.</p>
 <p><strong>How it becomes a gift of love:</strong> Offers guidance on your
 healthcare preferences to your family during emotionally challenging times,